JustCoderdev/Raylib_template/README.md

 # Raylib test

-Just a test to see how raylib handles and how to implement hotreloading + template
+Just a test to see how raylib handles

+Features:
+- hotreloading
+- Auto DLL reloading
+- template